Nevada Fair Housing Act: An Overview

 Race

 You can’t refuse to rent to a prospective tenant because of their race.
-Additionally, landlords should not publish discriminatory advertisements regarding race.
+Additionally, landlords should not discriminate using published advertisements regarding race.

 Color

-Withholding some information about the rental because of an applicant’s color is a violation of fair housing laws.
-To be compliant with the law and prevent discrimination, you must provide all pieces of information to any applicants so as not to mislead anyone.
+Withholding some information about the property because of an applicant’s color is a violation of Nevada fair housing law.
+To be compliant with the law and prevent housing discrimination, you must provide all pieces of information to any applicants so as not to mislead anyone.

 National Origin

-As a Nevada landlord, you must not include biases in published ads, such as providing promotional discounts to preferred nationalities.
+As a Nevada landlord, you must not include biases in published ads, such as providing promotional discounts to preferred national origin.
 Be fair to all interested renters by making the discount available regardless of their national origin or any other protected characteristic.

 Religion

-Since the federal fair housing act prohibits discrimination, it’s considered discriminatory to evict a tenant because they practice a certain religion.
-You must treat all tenants equally regardless of the religion they belong to.
+Since the Federal FHA prohibits housing discrimination, it’s considered discriminatory to evict a tenant because they practice a certain religion.
+You must treat all tenants equally regardless of the religion they belong to and not discriminate.

 Disability

-It’s discriminatory in nature if you fail to make reasonable accommodations and rental modifications for tenants with a disability as per as the federal fair housing act.
+It’s discriminatory in nature if you fail to make reasonable accommodations and property modifications for tenants with a disability as per as the Federal FHA.
 For instance, if you have a no-pet policy, this cannot apply to tenants with a disability or someone with a service animal.

 Sex

-Outside of shared spaces or dormitories, it’s considered discriminatory to select a tenant based on their sex or gender identity as per as fair housing laws.
-Fair housing laws also prohibits discrimination based on one’s sexual orientate.
+Outside of shared spaces or dormitories, it’s considered discriminatory to select a tenant based on their sex or gender identity as per as housing laws.
+They also prohibits housing discrimination based on one’s sexual orientate.
 Rejecting applicants must be backed by financial data and should not be based on one’s sex, gender identity, expression, or sexual orientation.

 two tenants being handed house keys from their landlord who’s in a dark suit